Always Remember Us This Way: Chart performance

+but also in Belgium (both Flanders and Wallonia), Hungary, Ireland, Norway and Portugal the digital charts of Luxembourg, Slovakia and the combined European chart, the top twenty in Denmark, Estonia, France, Malaysia, and on the digital chart of Czech Republic, top thirty in Austria, Singapore and the Netherlands and top forty in Italy.

 Live performances

 In 2022, Gaga performed "Always Remember Us This Way" at The Chromatica Ball stadium tour while playing on the piano, which was set inside a sculpture of thorns.
 The performance was called "beautiful" and "gorgeus" by Lauren O'Neill from i and The Guardian's Michael Cragg, respectively.
 While reviewing the concert, Bob Gendron of the Chicago Tribune opined that the "balladic renditions of 'Always Remember Us This Way' and 'The Edge of Glory' exposed another facet of Gaga: that of a gospel singer in hiding".
 During the tour's stop at East Rutherford, New Jersey, Gaga dedicated "Always Remember Us This Way" to friend/frequent collaborator Tony Bennett, and also interjected a reminder to be "kind to those dealing with mental health" toward the end of the song.
-In Houston's Minute Maid Park, she dedicated the song to her Houston-born friend Sonja Durham, who passed away years earlier due to cancer.
+In Houston's Minute Maid Park, she dedicated the song to her Houston-born friend Sonja Durham, who died years earlier due to cancer.

+Gaga performed "Always Remember Us This Way" on January 30, 2025, at Intuit Dome in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.
+She amended the song's opening line to, "That California sky burnin' in your eyes."
+The same year, the track was included in a number of promotional shows in Singapore, and it was later added to select concerts on The Mayhem Ball tour (2025–2026).